umddb/datascience-fall14/lab8/README.md

     mvn compile exec:java -Dstorm.topology=org.umd.assignment.WordCountTopology | grep "count default" | awk -F'[' '{print $3}'| awk -F']' '{print $1}' | awk -F',' '{print $1" "$2}'

+- Note that this application will stop after 10 seconds.
+You can change that by modifying the `WordCountTopology.java` file.

 ### What does the application do?

 The provided WordCountTopology application prints the counts of the words in the randomly generated sentences.